Skip to content

 Admin Password

-Passwords for regular users can be reset directly by the system administrator.
-However, if the system administrator forgets their own password, they need to use the admin tool provided with DataFlux Func to reset it.
+Ordinary user passwords can be directly reset by the system administrator.
+However, if the system administrator forgets their own password, they need to use the administrator tool included with DataFlux Func to reset it.

-For details, please refer to Deployment and Maintenance / Admin Tools
+For details, please refer to Deployment and Maintenance / Administrator Tools

 1.2 Reset Database Upgrade Sequence Number